Frederick Chiluba: Political stances after leaving office

 Chiluba's relationship with President Mwanawasa and the MMD soured badly after he was charged with corruption.
 He backed Mwanawasa's main opponent, Michael Sata, in the 2006 presidential election.
 After Mwanawasa's death in 2008, Vice-president Rupiah Banda succeeded him and Chiluba's fortunes improved markedly.
 Chiluba was acquitted in 2009—a decision that Sata alleged was "engineered" by Banda—and President Banda refused to allow the state to appeal the verdict or pursue the matter further.
 Chiluba announced in January 2010 that he was supporting Banda for re-election in 2011, while also criticising the main opposition leaders.
 Transparency International argued that Chiluba was endorsing Banda "so that he can be guaranteed his freedom", and Sata was similarly critical: "Chiluba will do anything possible to ensure that his friend remains in power."

 Death

-Chiluba died on 18 June 2011, shortly after midnight.
+Chiluba died of a heart attack on 18 June 2011, shortly after midnight.
 His spokesman, Emmanuel Mwamba, announced his death.
 Mwamba stated that Chiluba had a normal day on 17 June, and even had time to meet some of his lawyers.
 He had later complained of stomach pains.